-At the front-end, we all known happy wheels as a ragdoll physics based game that was released in 2010, but its development started way back in 2006.
-It was originally intended as a project to pass free time, but “seeing” how developers where creating games with unrealistic rag-doll deaths, Jim Bonacci “decided” to correct that physics and that’s how Happy Wheels was born, bringing a unique near death experience that’d make your heart jump.
+At the front-end, we all know happy wheels as a ragdoll physics based game that was released in 2010, but its development started way back in 2006.
+It was originally intended as a project to pass free time, but “seeing” how developers where creating games with unrealistic rag-doll deaths, Jim Bonacci “decided” to correct that physics and that’s how Happy Wheels was born, bringing a unique near death experience that can make your heart jump.

 With up to 100 episodes, happy wheels features a ton of characters such as irresponsible dad & mom and the segway guy who uses different and sometimes unusual vechicles to traverse the game’s many levels.
 The main mission of the game differs in different episodes, but in most levels, the objectives will mostly be to reach the finish line safely or to collect tokens.